KeinNiemand/MagicPHOViewer/README.md

 # How to Use

 When the script is loaded PHO topics in PHO interludes will turn into links, simply click on the links to view them with Magic PHO Viewer.
-For PHO interludes with multiple topics you can navigate between pages with Sufficiant Velocitys Previous Page and next page buttons.
+For PHO interludes with multiple topics you can navigate between pages with Sufficiant Velocitys/Space Battles Previous Page and next page buttons.
 If you want to return to the regular view click the back to normal view button next to to the previous/next page buttons.

 # Reporting Bugs/Suggesting Improvments